 William was born in 1891 to Richard and Maria Stanbury at Lifton.
 His father was a General Labourer.
 He married Eva Stanbury of Milton Abbot and worked as a Gardener at Lifton Park.
 He was secretary to the Lifton reading room and a great supporter of Lifton football club.

 William enlisted with the Royal Field Artillery as a Gunner (Regimental No. 931766) serving with the D battery 282nd Army Field Brigade.
-He was killed instantaneously on the 24th of October 1917 aged 26.
+He was killed instantaneously during the Third Battle of Ypres, on October 24th, 1917 aged 26.
 He was interred in the Gwalia Cemetery, West-Vlaanderen, Belgium, Plot 2, Row E, Grave 3.
 He is also commemorated on the Lifton War Memorial.

 Lifton’s Fallen from World War Two.

 William Henry Baker

 William was the son of Henry James and Agnes Elfrida Baker of No. 15, The Crescent, Lifton.
 His father was a builders labourer.
 He joined the Royal Navy as an Able Seaman (Service No. D/SSX 28383).
 He was aboard ‘HMS Repulse’ when she was sunk by Japanese aircraft on the 10th of December 1941 when they attempted to intercept landings in British Malaya.
 William survived this and was landed at Singapore.

 He was then put aboard ‘HMS Li Wo’ which was an auxiliary patrol vessel of the British Royal Navy, which was sunk on 14 February 1942 by Japanese warships as she single-handedly attacked an enemy convoy during the Malayan Campaign, becoming the most decorated small ship in the Royal Navy.
 His body was never recovered but his name is commemorated on the Plymouth Naval Memorial.

 Randolph Henry Bevan